 And while these approaches to learning play an essential role in professional development, the practice will become more interactive, exploratory, and collaborative in the future.

 🤔 Developing professionally is a personal journey

-Leapsome’s platform makes it easier for managers to guide employees through their individualized development frameworks every step of the way.
+Leapsome’s platform makes it easier for managers to guide employees through their individualized competency frameworks every step of the way.

 👉 Book a demo

 We’ve discussed employee plans and programs, but what are they exactly?
 How are they different?
 And how can they help your business grow and prosper?